Home

 If the employer does not carry out a reasonable investigation, any decisions they make in the disciplinary or grievance case are likely to be unfair.
 This could risk legal action.

-Investigations are covered by the Acas Code of Practice on disciplinary and grievance procedures, which is the minimum an organisation must follow.
-Your organisation might have its own policy or procedure.
+Investigations are covered by the Acas Code of Practice on disciplinary and grievance procedures.
+If your organisation has its own policy or procedure for investigations, it must follow the Acas Code as a minimum.

 If a disciplinary or grievance case reaches an employment tribunal, judges will look at whether the employer has followed the Acas Code of Practice in a fair way.